 Use helpful writing tools and worksheets to encourage tracing sight words.
 By tracing letters, students learn to identify how the letters in each word come together.
 In this simple activity, all you might need is crayons, color pencils, markers, and paper.
 In many cases, you might want to include a writing template or worksheet for early readers to trace each word.
 Tracing exercises help students practice their writing skills and learning Spanish sight words.

 6. Use of computer tablets

 In the new wave of technology, many classrooms are equipped with iPads or tablets.
 In fact, many iPads already have applications installed to encourage learning sight words.
 When it comes to using technology in the classroom, make sure to provide clear instructions for the learning experience.
-One great option is to have students use tablets in 10 minute intervals, alternating instruction and technology.
+One great option is to have students use tablets in 10-minute intervals, alternating instruction and technology.
 Also, tablets are very useful for students with learning disabilities since they can use their fingers or pen to click on choices.

 7. Use of computer games

 Along with using tablets in the classroom, computer interactive games are increasingly common.
 Just as iPads have apps to motivate students to learn sight words, many computers in schools also have programs to support learning.
-Keep in mind that technology is a great asset in classroom nowadays.
-It has broaden the learning experience of many students, especially ELL learners.
+Keep in mind that technology is a great asset in the classroom nowadays.
+It has broadened the learning experience of many students, especially ELL learners.
 However, it needs to be used as a supplement to learning not necessarily a substitute for instruction.